Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

-where $N$ is the total number of elements, and $\mu_e^{n}$ is the value of the error estimator for the element $n$.
+where $N$ is the total number of elements, and $\mu_e$ is the value of the error estimator for the element $e$.

-The error estimator $\mu_e$ and the approximation order $p$ per element shown in \autoref{fig:c5_hat_missing_err_est_full_ord_ref}, highlight that increasing the approximation order on the elements with high error estimators does not necessarily lead to a more accurate result.
-The element highlighted by the error estimator $\mu_e$ have values within the $[-6,-5]$ range of the temperature gradient in $x$-direction, which have been removed from the material dataset.
+Conventionally, adaptive $p$-refinement delivers an exponential convergence for problems without singularities \citep{gui1986h}, such as the problem considered in this section.
+However, the error estimator~\eqref{eq:error_estimator} and the approximation order $p$ per element shown in \autoref{fig:c5_hat_missing_err_est_full_ord_ref}(b-c), demonstrate that increasing the approximation order on the elements with high error estimator does not necessarily lead to a more accurate result.
+In particular, elements with highest error estimator are also those with the highest approximation order, and the same elements have the temperature gradient in $x$-direction in the range $[-6,-5]$, i.e. values that are missing from the material dataset.

-Therefore, the error estimator lacks the information about whether the errors are related to the FE approximation or to the material dataset if imperfections such as noise or missing data are present.
-Therefore, the relation to the material dataset should also be taken into account in the adaptive refinement process, which is discussed in the following subsection.
+Therefore, the error estimator $\mu_e$ \eqref{eq:error_estimator} lacks the information about whether the errors are related to the FE approximation or to the material dataset if imperfections such as missing data are present.
+To overcome this, the relation of the errors to the material dataset should also be taken into account in the adaptive refinement process, which is discussed in the following subsection.